Skip to main content

 What is the average water temperature?

-In September, the Chicago River’s temperature can vary between 62°F and 74°F.
+In September, the Chicago River and Lake Michigan temperatures can vary between 62°F and 74°F.

 Are wetsuits allowed?